 Located at the Western Andes Range, Chimborazo is the highest volcano in Ecuador, with a maximum height of 20,561 feet and a prominence of 13,526 feet from its base.

-Despite not being the highest mountain in the world, its summit is the furthest point from the center of the Earth; the elliptical shape of our planet and Chimborazo’s proximity to the Equator are the reason its summit is 1.25 miles further than Everest’s.
+Chimborazo might not be the tallest mountain in the world, but its summit holds a unique record—it's actually the furthest point from the center of the Earth.
+Thanks to the Earth’s elliptical shape and Chimborazo’s spot near the Equator, its peak sits about 1.25 miles farther from the planet’s core than Everest’s.

 Base of Chimborazo